Local Communities Support

 – women and men aged 20-55 who have experience in entrepreneurial activity (at least three months before the announcement of the competition, have a registered sole proprietorship, LLC), registered / re-registered in the territory controlled by Ukraine (“Microenterprise” category).
 Priority is given to micro-enterprises (sole proprietorships, LLCs) that will create additional jobs for vulnerable categories of the population, in particular for internally displaced persons, families of military personnel, people with disabilities, and women victims of domestic and gender-based violence.
 The grant for this catogory is up to UAH80k.

 The project started in 2020 with joint efforts from Pact Ukraine, Light of Hope, Astarta and the Government of Canada.
 It is directed at women to stimulate their professional development and promote welfare.
 Four united communities took part in the namely: Globinska, Kozelshchynska, Bilytska, Shishatska and the city of Poltava.
-To develop business start-ups, participants of the project received 18 grants from Astarta and four from partners.
+To develop business start-ups, participants of the project received 79 grants.

 The project was fostered in 2019 in partnership with the Embassy of Switzerland and consulting company Deloitte in Ukraine.